 Road Racing is massed-start cycle racing on roads or circuits (criterium races).

 The first rider over the finish line wins, with anything from a few to almost 200 competitors, depending on the event.
-In the UK, events range from short Youth and Juvenile (under16) races of 50km or less, through club level events for adults on open roads and closed circuits, to longer Elite-level races.
+In the UK, events range from shorter Youth (under16), through club level events for adults on open roads and closed circuits, to longer Elite-level races.
 Race distances for Youth riders depend on age, for adults on ability.

-The majority of adult racing takes place on public roads, though there are a number of circuit events in the North West, either on roads closed to other traffic or on specially constructed circuits such as at Preston Arena and the Salt Ayre circuit at Lancaster.
+The majority of adult racing takes place on public roads, though there are a number of circuit events in the North West, either on roads closed to other traffic or on specially constructed circuits such as at the Steven Burke Sports Hub, and other circuits in the region.

 Youth Road Racing:

-All under-16 racing takes place on traffic-free closed circuits.
+All under-16 racing takes place on traffic-free closed circuits, or fully closed roads.